 The Right Balance

-Your purpose, your brand and your community goals will help guide you to finding the right balance of Guidance and Freedom for your community experience.
+Your purpose, your brand and your community goals will help guide you in finding the right balance of Guidance and Freedom for your community experience.
 But perfecting it takes some experimentation and some trial and error.

 Announcing Badassery Style Community — the Book!